 If delivered naturally, an especially large baby, relative to the size of the mother, could put the mother’s health at risk.

 Breech presentation in the uterus

-In breech presentation, the baby is positioned to exit the vaginal canal feet- or buttocks-first.
+In breech presentation, the baby is positioned to exit the cervix feet-first or buttocks-first.
 Vaginal birth of a breech baby may force the umbilical cord into an unnatural position, blocking the flow of oxygen to the baby during delivery.

 Failure to dilate

 If the cervix fails to dilate completely, your baby must be delivered via C-section.